grantcurell/projects/Create Kickstart Server on Fedora/README.md

 Once you are finished editing the *inventory.yml* file, `cd` to the root of the Fedora-autoinstall directory and run `make`.
 This will run the makefile in the directory.
 You can see what it is doing by examining the file called *Makefile*

+## CRITICAL: Change BIOS Settings

+If you have NVMe drives and are trying to install Fedora, make sure you go into your BIOS and disable Intel Rapid Storage Technology.
+If you do not, the NVMe drive will not appear and Anaconda will report that there are no disks available.

 ### (Optional) Make it so that all hosts receive dhcp